 Wood Siding and Trim

-Dog kennels come with a few different exterior siding options.
+Outdoor dog kennels come with a few different exterior siding options.
 One of the most beautiful options is painted or stained wood siding.
 The downside of wood siding is that it usually requires a little more maintenance to keep it in top shape.
 This also applies to wood trim.

 A Dog Kennel Base

-Water will drain away from the underside of the kennel (keeping it dry and preventing rot and decay).
+- Water will drain away from the underside of the kennel (keeping it dry and preventing rot and decay).

-A thick stone base keeps grass and weeds from growing under and around the kennel.
+- A thick stone base keeps grass and weeds from growing under and around the kennel.

-A crushed stone base is relatively easy and inexpensive to install.
+- A crushed stone base is relatively easy and inexpensive to install.

-A Few More Maintenance Tips
+A Few More Dog Kennel Maintenance Tips

 Here are a few more things to keep in mind when maintaining your dog kennel.

-Keep an eye out for loose or missing roof shingles.
+- Keep an eye out for loose or missing roof shingles.

-Trim away tree branches that are making contact with the kennel.
+- Trim away tree branches that are making contact with the kennel.